Column of Constantine (Çemberlitaş) and Mescid El-Nuruosmaniye

-Nestled amidst the bustling streets of Istanbul's Fatih district, between Sultanahmet Square and the Grand Bazaar, stands an awe-inspiring relic of ancient Rome: the Çemberlitaş Column.
+Çemberlitaş Square nestled amidst the bustling streets of Istanbul's Fatih district, between Sultanahmet Square and the Grand Bazaar, stands an awe-inspiring relic of ancient Rome: The Column of Constantine.
 This remarkable monument, originally towering at a staggering 57 meters (about 35 meters today), has witnessed centuries of history, myths, and transformations, making it a must-visit destination for both local and international tourists.
+Story of Çemberlitaş and its iconic column—a tribute to the Great Constantine, the Roman Emperor who brought it from Rome to Constantinople, the city destined to become the capital of a great empire.

 In a bold proclamation of his victory, Constantine ordered the construction of a grand victory column in the heart of his newly established capital. Çemberlitaş took form as nine massive circles, each weighing a staggering 3 tons, were meticulously stacked upon one another.
 Atop this monumental structure rested a statue of Apollo, a relic from the Temple of Apollo in Rome, brought to its new home in 328 AD.
 This juxtaposition of pagan imagery might raise eyebrows, but as we delve deeper into Constantine's legend of Jesus, we'll discover a more profound narrative.

-The Grandeur of Constantine's Forum
+The Grandeur of Constantine's Monuments

 When Constantinople was inaugurated on May 11, 330 AD, the Constantine Forum, where Çemberlitaş now stands, was a sight to behold.
 This elliptical expanse featured grandiose Senate buildings crafted from marble, towering and luminous columns, statues, and at its center, a triumphant centerpiece.